MDPHP

 MDPHP (3',4'-Methylenedioxy-α-pyrrolidinohexiophenone) is a stimulant of the cathinone class originally developed in the 1960s, which has been reported as a novel designer drug.
 In the UK its slang name is monkey dust.
 It is closely related to the potent stimulant MDPV though with slightly milder effects, and has been used as an alternative in some countries following the banning of MDPV.

+Pharmacology

+MDPHP acts as a potent norepinephrine-dopamine reuptake inhibitor.
+The IC50 values for MDPHP are 60-935 nM at NET, 8.4-50 nM at DAT and 9000 nM at SERT.